 Now, let's dive into each level a little bit deeper . . .

 - Reaction.
 Watch how your leaders respond to their coaching engagements.
 Do they leave energized and engaged?
 Are they ready to tackle new challenges and continue improving their skills?
-Would they recommending the experience to others?
+Would they recommend the experience to others?
 Better yet, employ engagement surveys to evaluate the level of satisfaction and value leaders feel they are receiving.

 - Learning.
-Do your leaders seem more knowledgable?
+Do your leaders seem more knowledgeable?
 Are they better measuring up to core competencies?
 Using pre- and post-program assessments scores, self-reported effectiveness, and IDP achievements, evaluate the level of learning your leaders have attained.

 - Implementation.
 Are your leaders changing their behavior?
 Do you see them actively working on their action items and improving performance between sessions?
 Utilize assessments and data gathering (peer/direct report interviews) that can help determine the level of these changes.